raffipython/woody/README.md

 # woody
 USAA Bank statement extractor

 It extracts and combines USAA Checking Account statement into one CSV.
-It helps for W2 and create easy reports afterwards.
+It create easy to read report.
 Tested only on Windows so far (based on client request).

 Make sure PyPDF2 is in the same folder.